The Corporate Tax Planning Law Review: Malaysia

-The Income Tax (Country-by-Country Reporting) Rules 2016 (the CbCr Rules) are consistent with the OECD's recommendations outlined in Action 13 of its BEPS initiative.
-These rules apply to multinational corporation (MNC) groups where their ultimate holding company is incorporated and resident in Malaysia, the group has a total consolidated group revenue of at least 3 billion ringgit in the financial year preceding the reporting financial year and its constituent entities have cross-border transactions with its other constituent entities.61 An MNC group must include in its report aggregate information on, among others, revenue, income tax paid, number of employees, and tangible assets for each jurisdiction the group operates in and identify each constituent entity of the group.62
+The Income Tax (Country-by-Country Reporting) Rules 2016 are consistent with the OECD's recommendations outlined in Action 13 of its BEPS initiative.
+These rules apply to multinational corporation (MNC) groups whose ultimate holding company is incorporated and resident in Malaysia, who have total consolidated group revenue of at least 3 billion ringgit in the financial year preceding the reporting financial year and whose constituent entities have cross-border transactions with their other constituent entities.65 An MNC group must include in its report aggregate information on, among other things, revenue, income tax paid, number of employees, and tangible assets for each jurisdiction the group operates in and must identify each constituent entity of the group.66

 ii EU proposals on taxation of the digital economy

-Malaysia has chosen to address the taxation of the digital economy by introducing a tax on digital services, making it the second south-east Asian nation, after Singapore, to establish such a tax.
+Malaysia has chosen to address the taxation of the digital economy by introducing a tax on digital services, making it the second South East Asian nation, after Singapore, to establish such a tax.
 The digital tax came into force on 1 January 2020.
-Foreign service providers (FSPs) of digital services are now required to register with the Royal Malaysian Customs Department and charge and remit 6 per cent service tax on digital services provided to consumers in Malaysia.65 'Digital service' has been given a broad definition under the Service Tax Act 201866 and has been interpreted by Customs to include the provision of software, applications and music; live streaming services; digital advertising; and online training.67 Hence, FSPs such as Netflix and Spotify would be required to register and remit service tax.
+Foreign service providers (FSPs) of digital services are now required to register with the Royal Malaysian Customs Department and charge and remit 6 per cent service tax on digital services provided to consumers in Malaysia.69 'Digital service' has been given a broad definition under the Service Tax Act 201870 and has been interpreted by Customs to include the provision of software, applications and music; live streaming services; digital advertising; and online training.71 Hence, FSPs such as Netflix and Spotify are required to register and remit service tax.

-FSPs are liable to be registered if the value of the digital services provided by it to Malaysian consumers exceeds 500,000 ringgit over a 12-month period.68 Digital services provided locally are also subject to service tax at 6 per cent.69
+FSPs are liable to be registered if the value of the digital services provided by them to Malaysian consumers exceeds 500,000 ringgit over a 12-month period.72 Digital services provided locally are also subject to service tax at 6 per cent.73

 iii Tax treaties

-As at 21 June 2019, Malaysia has entered into DTAs with 75 countries.70 These DTAs are recognised and given legal effect under the ITA.71 Notably, Section 132 of the ITA provides that the arrangements under the DTAs shall have effect notwithstanding anything in any written law.
+As at 21 June 2019, Malaysia had entered into DTAs with 75 countries.74 These DTAs are recognised and given legal effect under the ITA.75 Notably, Section 132 of the ITA provides that the arrangements under the DTAs shall have effect notwithstanding anything in any written law.

 Notable typical or model provisions

-While Malaysia is not a member of the OECD, most of Malaysia's DTAs largely mirror the provisions of the OECD Model Tax Convention on Income and Capital, including the definition of permanent establishment.
-Given that Malaysia does not impose withholding tax on dividends, Malaysia's DTAs also reflect this tax-exempt position.
+Although Malaysia is not a member of the OECD, most of Malaysia's DTAs largely mirror the provisions of the OECD Model Tax Convention on Income and on Capital, including the definition of 'permanent establishment'.
+Given that Malaysia does not impose withholding tax on dividends, Malaysia's DTAs also reflect this tax exempt position.
 DTAs generally do lower the withholding tax rates set out in the ITA, but rarely significantly.
-For example, most of Malaysia's DTAs prescribe a withholding tax rate for interest payments at 15 per cent (the rate in the ITA) or 10 per cent.72
+For example, most of Malaysia's DTAs prescribe a withholding tax rate for interest payments at 15 per cent (the rate in the ITA) or 10 per cent.76

 Recent changes to and outlook for treaty network

 On 24 January 2018, Malaysia signed the MLI.
 Instead of renegotiating each of Malaysia's DTAs individually, the MLI enables signatories such as Malaysia to incorporate treaty-related measures to counter BEPS into its existing DTAs.
-Accordingly, a new Section 132C of the ITA was subsequently enacted to give effect to Malaysia's international tax obligations under the MLI.73 Malaysia has deposited its instrument of ratification with the OECD on 18 February 2021 and the MLI will enter into force on 1 June 2021.
-Key modifications to DTAs that will be introduced by the MLI include:
+Accordingly, a new Section 132C of the ITA was subsequently enacted to give effect to Malaysia's international tax obligations under the MLI.77 Malaysia deposited its instrument of ratification with the OECD on 18 February 2021 and the MLI entered into force on 1 June 2021.
+Key modifications to DTAs introduced by the MLI include:

 - the adoption of the principal purpose test, which will deny treaty benefits where it is reasonable to conclude that the principal purpose of a transaction or arrangement is to obtain treaty tax benefits;

-- updates to the Mutual Agreement Procedure that, among others, allow the aggrieved taxpayer to present his or her dispute to the competent authority of either contracting state; and
+- updates to the mutual agreement procedure that, among other things, allow an aggrieved taxpayer to present their dispute to the competent authority of either contracting state; and

 - a widening of the scope of permanent establishment.